shekinahmanyi/bus-pass-management-system/README.md

 Import the database for the connection.
 Establish the connection between the database and run.
 Also get the password to login from the folder to enter into the admin's dashboard..
+As an admin,you can add and delete names of those who have booked a ticket and a lot of more experiences.